euctrl-pru/website/metadata/dataset/Horizontal_Flight_Efficiency.md

 ### Calculated Field(s)
-The indicator is calculated as the ratio of the two sums (length of trajectories and achieved distances), over all flights considered:</p>
+The indicator is calculated as the ratio of the two sums (length of trajectories and achieved distances), over all flights considered:

 $$
 {HFE}_j = ( \frac{\sum_{f,p} L_{fjp}}{\sum_{f,p} H_{fjp}} - 1 ) %